 As part of our development we have received a contribution from the Community Radio Fund of Canada (CFRC) that will allow us to further improve our ability to prepare and respond to public safety issues.

-During 2019-2020 we will develop an Emergency Handbook, train volunteers, coordinate our efforts with emergency services in PEC, and acquire the tools we need to broadcast direct from our transmitter.
+During 2020 we are developing an Emergency Handbook, training volunteers, coordinating our efforts with emergency services in PEC, and acquiring the tools we need to further improve our broadcast capabilities in the event of an emergency.

 Click here for the survey

-- For additional information visit these sites and bookmark them for quick access:
+- For additional information to keep safe please visit these sites and bookmark them for quick access:

 - Public Safety Canada’s website on emergency preparedness, GetPrepared.ca and the mobile version, m.GetPrepared.ca